stjudecloud/university/docs/visualization-community/library/MA-Volcano/index.md

 [ProteinPaint Google Docs](https://docs.google.com/document/d/1gEhywyMzMQRM10NFvsObw1yDSWxVY7pxYjsQ2-nd6x4/edit)

-### Supported by the Traditional Code Editor only
-!!!tip
+!!!warning
 If you are using DNAnexus links, be sure to extend the duration.
 See our [manage data](https://university.stjude.cloud/docs/visualization-community/data-manage/) section.
+Supported by the Traditional Code Editor only.
 !!!

 # URL Parameter EXAMPLE